WORK WITH US

 About the role | Mō te tūnga

-Work alongside families in our residential and outreach community focussing on a sustainable housing solution
+Working alongside families and seniors in our residential and outreach community, focussing on a sustainable housing solution

-Provide a residential and home-based support service which assists families to re-establish within the community
+Provide a residential and home-based support service which assists clients to re-establish within the community

-Advocate for all families receiving De Paul House services
+Advocate for residents receiving De Paul House services

 Work effectively and collaboratively within a team environment